 This post is for anyone who wants to have a magnificent micro wedding.

-By the end of this post, you will be closer to having your dream destination, backyard, or small beach wedding” draggable=”false” data-wpil-keyword-link=”linked”>wedding.
+By the end of this post, you will be closer to having your dream destination, backyard, or small beach wedding.

-The challenge is currently the ability to have large gatherings however many have been planning their weddings for years and simply don’t want to wait any longer.
+The challenge is the ability to have large gatherings; however, many have been planning their weddings for years and don’t want to wait any longer.
 A micro wedding could be the perfect solution.
 You can still invite your close family and friends without the large wedding and reception.
 You can also save plenty of money and have a good reason to do so.

 You’ve made up your mind.
-Instead of having a large wedding with 100 plus guests, you are opting for a micro wedding.
-A small beach wedding or a backyard wedding is much more appealing at this point in time, and you want to do your best to limit participation as much as possible.
-It’s not necessarily your first choice but right now it’s your best choice.
-This blog post will provide 5 tips to have your magnificent micro wedding.
+Instead of having a large wedding with 100 plus guests, you opt for a micro wedding.
+A small beach or backyard wedding is much more appealing at this point, and you want to do your best to limit participation as much as possible.
+It’s not necessarily your first choice, but it’s your best right now.
+This blog post will provide five tips to have your magnificent micro wedding.

-We all know that we would love to save money on our wedding if possible.
+We would love to save money on our wedding if possible.
 We certainly don’t want to cut corners in any way, but the truth is that is very difficult to do with a traditional large wedding with over 100 guests.
 But with a micro wedding, it’s the best of both worlds.
-We can still enjoy our wedding design preferences and also not completely break the bank.
+We can still enjoy our wedding design preferences without breaking the bank completely.

 Choose Your Destination